- In this lesson you will learn the following concepts

-- The WINDEV home page is displayed.
+- The WINDEV home page appears.

 - Create a new project: click "Create a project" in the home page.

-- This project is a Windows application.
+- This project will be a Windows application.

 - In the directory of the "WD Full Application" project, select the "EXE\CompoOrdersByCity" subdirectory, then the "CompoOrdersByCity.wdi" file.